 Extensive research has been conducted on horseshoe crabs with respect to their eyes and vision.
 This research has resulted in important findings pertaining to the manufacture of surgical sutures and development of dressings for burn patients.
 One might argue that the most important finding of horseshoe crab research is related to their blood.
 In the 1950's Frederick Bang discovered special cells in horseshoe crab blood called ameobocytes.
 These cells attach to bacteria forming a viscous gel that prevents the bacteria from invading the horseshoe crab body.
 Bang realized these cells could be used as a fast a efficient way to test pharmaceutical drugs for the presence of bacteria.
 Biomedical companies now harvest blood from horseshoe crabs to produce Limulus Amebocyte Lysate (LAL).
 NASA is now testing the use of LAL in space to assist in the diagnosis of astronauts.

 If you capture a horseshoe crab, it is fairly easy to determine its sex by flipping them over and looking at the first pair of appendages.
 Horseshoe crabs have a total of six pairs of appendages.

 Females are larger than males and their first pair of appendages are pincers.
-Take a look at the pincers above thumb in the picture below!
+Take a look at the pincers above thumb in the picture below on the left!.

 Males are generally smaller than females and their first pair of appendages are quite different from the females.
 Instead of normal pincers, males have a special set of mating claws.
-These are commonly referred to as "boxing gloves".
-In the picture below, look at the tip of the claw above the thumb.
+These are commonly referred to as "boxing gloves."
+In the picture below on the right, look at the tip of the claw above the thumb.
 These claspers allow the male to hold onto the female during mating.